DaveMcEwan/SemVerSoC/SemVerSoC.md

   [UTF-8](https://en.wikipedia.org/wiki/UTF-8)) and
   whitespace/formatting rules to the specification language (e.g. Verilog vs SystemVerilog) and naming conventions.
-  Other users may have flows which extract information which depend on these seemingly minor details.
+  Other users may have information-extracting flows which depend on these seemingly minor details.
 - Hierarchical paths and specific identifiers (names) which are not explicitly exempt.